-Funding - Funding for a local pretreatment program may be included in a POTW's budget or recovered through industrial user fees or charges.
-Fees can be based on the amount of POTW services required by an industry, the flow from an industry, or the pollutants discharged by an industry.
+Funding - Funding for a local pretreatment program may be included in a POTW's budget or recovered by industrial user fees or charges.
+Fees can be based on the POTW services used by an industry, the flow from an industry, or the pollutants discharged by an industry.

-A POTW must develop effluent limitations for each industrial facility covered by the local pretreatment program.
-The effluent limitations may consist of federal standards, local limits, or both.
+A POTW must develop effluent limits for each industrial facility covered by the local pretreatment program.
+The effluent limits may consist of federal standards, local limits, or both.
 Industrial facilities must comply with federal prohibited discharge standards and applicable federal categorical standards.
 The POTW may establish local limits more stringent than, or in addition to, the federal standards for some or all of its industrial users.

 To identify the need for and the nature of local limits, a POTW must determine if any public health or environmental problems will exist even with full enforcement of the federal pretreatment standards.
-This determination addresses the following issues:
+This determination will address: